ozelis/badldap/docs/source/index.rst

-.. msldap documentation master file, created by sphinx-quickstart on Sat May  9 03:33:11 2020.
+.. badldap documentation master file, created by sphinx-quickstart on Sat May  9 03:33:11 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
    , get_dn_for_objectsid, get_group_members

-Welcome to msldap's documentation!
+Welcome to badldap's documentation!
 ==================================

 Basic example